 Between 1938 and 1968, eight Woman’s Badges were awarded by Iowa Alpha.
 The first two women to receive the Woman’s Badge at Iowa State were Eloise (James) Zimmerman the recipient in 1945 and Mary (Krumboltz) Hurd the recipient in 1946.
 Both were later initiated as full members and Mary Hurd has the distinction of being the only woman engineering graduate to receive the ISU College of Engineering Highest Award, the Marston Medal.

 Iowa Alpha’s first Tau Beta Pi Woman’s Badge Recipients

 Mary Hurd (left), Eloise Zimmerman (Right)

 In recent years membership of women in the Iowa Alpha Chapter of Tau Beta Pi has increased significantly.
-In Spring 2020, of the 263 student members of Tau Beta Pi on campus 66 (25%) were women.
+In 2020, of the 183 new Tau Beta Pi members initiated 47 (26%) were women.